cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-Though the internet has been around since the early 1970s, initially accessing documents remotely involved complex processes using services such as FTP, NNTP, and the gopher protocol.
+The idea of global internet has been around since the early 1970s.
+However, initially accessing documents remotely involved complex processes using services such as [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [NNTP](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), and the [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
-These protocols, still in use today, primarily provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing.
+These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing.
 This limitation highlighted the need for a new protocol that would enable users to view documents directly through software, leading to the creation of the World Wide Web (WWW).
-Today's WWW is predominantly made up of HTML documents and other resources, interconnected through URLs.
+Today's WWW is predominantly made up of HTML documents and other resources, interconnected through [URLs](https://en.wikipedia.org/wiki/URL).
-These resources are accessed and retrieved via a wonderful pieces of software called "web browsers" that communicate back and forward with servers.
+These resources are accessed and retrieved using a wonderful piece of software called "web browsers", which communicate back and forward with the internet servers.

 ## Web Browsers

-In the early 1990s, the development of web browsers rapidly transformed the internet from a niche academic tool into a mainstream technology.
+In the early 1990s, the development of web browsers rapidly transformed the internet, coming from a niche academic tool into a mainstream technology.
-Sir Tim Berners-Lee,[^3] at CERN, created the first web browser and editor named "WorldWideWeb," later renamed "Nexus," in 1990.
+Sir [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee),[^3] at CERN, created the first web browser and editor named "[WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb)," later renamed "Nexus," in 1990 (another poof that long camel cased names are a bad idea).
+This browser, which initially ran on the [NeXTSTEP operating system](https://en.wikipedia.org/wiki/NeXTSTEP) (you're right, the OS of the NeXT Computer founded by Steve Jobs that didn't go anywhere, same for the browser).
-This browser, which initially ran on the NeXTSTEP operating system, laid the groundwork for the public web by allowing users to both browse and edit web pages.
+It laid the groundwork for the public web by allowing users to both browse and edit web pages.
-By February 1992, Berners-Lee had released the Line Mode Browser, the first to support multiple platforms, catalyzing the browser boom.
+By February 1992, Berners-Lee's team at CERN released the [Line Mode Browser](https://en.wikipedia.org/wiki/Line_Mode_Browser), the first multi-platform browser.
 Between 1992 and 1995, several browsers such as Viola, Mosaic, Cello, Netscape Navigator, Opera, and Internet Explorer 1.0 were launched, dramatically opening up internet access to anyone with a computer and a landline.
-Over the decades, web browsers have evolved into complex systems capable of handling not just text and images, but also running comprehensive applications like video players, animation creators, and PDF document renderers, thus continually reshaping how we interact with digital content.

-[//]: # (Web browser Nexus in 1994
+[//]: # (Web browser Nexus in 1994)
 <figure class="jb_picture">
   {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-01-12/nexus-web-browser.png alt: "Submarine cable map" %}
   <figcaption class="stroke">